-Critical Event - Is an event, or series of events, that can cause death or significant injuries to staff, students, or the public; or that can suspend business, disrupt operations, create significant physical or environmental damage; or that can threaten the University’s financial standing or public image.
+- An event, or series of events, that can cause death or significant injuries to staff, students, or the public; or that can suspend business, disrupt operations, create significant physical or environmental damage; or that can threaten the University’s financial standing or public image.

 1. Reporting an incident

-iii.
-Inform the Health and Safety Office if a notifiable event may have occurred.
-The Health and Safety Office will contact WorkSafe if it is deemed a notifiable incident, injury, illness or fatality.
+- Inform the Health, Safety and Wellbeing office if a notifiable event may have occurred.
+Health, Safety and Wellbeing will contact WorkSafe if it is deemed a notifiable incident, injury, illness or fatality.

 Under the Privacy Act, all reports will remain confidential to the University of Otago with only those persons tasked/responsible for reporting and investigation having access to personal information.

-University of Otago Injury Reporting and Work Injury Management Procedures
+- University of Otago Injury Reporting and Work Injury Management Procedures (PDF)